MCunha17/generator-readme/README.md

 * [Questions](#questions)

 ## Installation
 Ensure that you have Node.js installed on your computer.
-Then clone the repository and open a command prompt to navigate to the project directory.
+Next, clone the repository and open a terminal/command prompt and navigate to the project directory.
 Finally, run 'npm install'.

 ## Usage
-Navigate to the project directory and run the command 'node index.js'.
-Answer the prompts to provide information about your project.
-Once completed, a README.md file will generate.
+Navigate to the project directory and run the command 'node.index.js'.
+Answer the prompts.
+Once complete, a README.md file will generate.

 ## Contributing
-If you would like to contribute, please fork the repository and submit a pull request with your proposed changes.
+If you would like to contribute, please fork the repository and submit a pull request.

 ## Tests
-If you would like to contribute by adding tests, please follow the contribution guidelines.
+Currently there are no tests implemented.
+If you would like to contribute, please follow the contribution guidelines.

 ## License